NORCatUofC/rain/sewer-overflows/README.md

 and the [Metropolitan Water Reclamation District](https://www.mwrd.org/irj/portal/anonymous/Home) tracking combined sewer overflows.

+The new CSO data has a higher level of detail, but has been merged with the older data (with blank values for anything that can't be filled in) in [data/merged_cso_data.csv](data/merged_cso_data.csv)

 ## Data Cleanup Tasks

 * The sewage in the Chicago River scraper stopped working after MWRD updated the